Understanding Secularism Class 8 Notes Political Science (Civics) Chapter 2 - PDF Download

 3. What do you understand about Secularism in Chapter 2?

-Secularism is a belief prevailing in the society that gives religious freedom to each and every citizen of India.
-The objective of Secularism is to build a community where people of different faiths may live together in peace.
-The government of a Secular country does not interpose any political, social or economic aspects on any religion.
-And the citizens of a Secular country are believed to be neutral about religions in the country and not discriminate any religion.
+Secularism is a prevalent idea in society that grants religious freedom to every Indian person.
+Secularism seeks to create a community in which individuals of all religions may coexist peacefully.
+A secular government does not impose any political, social, or economic characteristics on any religion.
+Thus inhabitants of a Secular country are thought to be religiously neutral and not discriminate against any faith.

 4. How can you practise Secularism in your country?

 India's massive population is diverse when it comes to religious beliefs and practices.
 To ensure harmony and peace in the country, we must respect each other’s religions and their practices.
 We should believe that we all belong to one religion and that is being Indian.
 We should not look at other religions with contempt.
 This can bring disputes among people.
 We should celebrate every festival and should make our upcoming generation understand the value of every religion and of Secularism.